carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Number of model parameters
+Number of model parameters

 Suppose we apply a convolutional layer with 100 kernels of size 3 * 3 * 3 (the last dimension applies to the rgb channels) to our images of 32 * 32 * 3 pixels.
 How many parameters do we have?
 Assume, for simplicity, that the kernels do not use bias terms.
-Compare this to the answer of the previous exercise.
+Compare this to the answer of the previous 'Number of parameters' challenge.

 :::::::::::::::::::::::: solution